 Around the same period in the Qing dynasty, the now world-renowned Strange Stories from a Chinese Studio was published by Pú Sōnglíng (蒲松齡).
 Perhaps different from its predecessors in that its spirits are often humanised, gentle, even romantic, it is regardless hailed as the pinnacle of the classic Chinese supernatural genre, a work that opened the door to the possibility of man-supernatural relationships.

 That is not to say Strange Stories is without chilling moments.
-In “Painted Skin,” a scholar took home a lone beauty despite his wife’s protests, only to witness a green monster with saw-like teeth painting on human skin when he peeked into her window.
+In “Painted Skin,” a scholar took home a lone beauty despite his wife’s protests, only to witness a monster with saw-like teeth painting on human skin when he peeked through her window.
 The monster put on the skin and resumed its masquerade, and once it realised its exposure, leapt at the scholar’s bed, carved open his chest, devoured his heart—as befit a man who lusted for more.

 The beautiful Niè Xiǎoqiàn (聂小倩) is a different creature.
 Due to unfortunate circumstances, the ghost was bound by another monster to seduce men, yet upon falling in love with the scholar Níng Cáichén (宁采臣), she risked herself to save his life.
 The scholar repaid her.
 From under the nose of her master, he stole her bones to be treated with rites in her hometown.
 Niè Xiǎoqiàn was so freed from the monster’s clutches, and there she stayed at Níng Cáichén’s side.
 His family was convinced by her good nature to allow a marriage across the barrier of death.